nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

 You have now deployed your server stub on the cloud and can use it from whenever you want!

-In order to use it on the UI we've been working on this workshop, you just need to updaed the main base uri to point to the one provided by *Now*.
+In order to use it on the UI we've been working on this workshop, you just need to update the main base uri as the *basePath* of the *DefaultApi* to point to the one provided by *Now*.